MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 To move a step down one position in the list, right click the step and select **Move down**.

 ![Applied steps move down](images/applied-steps-move-down.png)

+Alternatively, or to move more than a single position, drag and drop the step to the desired location.

 ## Extract the previous steps into query
 It can help to separate a series of transformations into a different query.
 To extract all the previous steps into a new query, right click the first step you do *not* want to include in the query and select **Extract Previous**.